 ALL ORDINARILY RESIDENT (OR) APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The US Embassy is seeking for an individual for the position of Human Resources Assistant in the Human Resources Office (HR).
+The US Embassy is seeking an individual for the position of Mail Clerk in Information Program Section.

 BASIC FUNCTION OF POSITION